-- departments reporting to the Board of County Commissioners, a member of Human Resources must be present in any disciplinary meeting resulting in an employee's dismissal. - Allow the employee a chance to respond and explain the infraction.
+- Allow the employee a chance to respond and explain the infraction.
 Listen critically and take notes. - Document the disciplinary action in writing with a copy provided to the employee and to Human Resources.
 The documentation should include the following: - 1) Who, what, when, where, and how the incident occurred. - 2) The effect of the conduct as it relates to performance, job-related behavior, and/or interference with office/department operations. - 3) Consideration of what action(s) will be taken because of the incident. - 4) Consideration of what action(s) will be taken in the future if another infraction occurs. - 5) Conclude the discussion and determine what will happen from that point.